 Historical Ecology of Ancient Forest Gardens

 We are currently identifying Indigenous forest gardens throughout so-called British Columbia.
 Forest gardens are biodiverse locals that provide unique ecosystem functions, food stores, and are a vestige of ancient plant translocations and ecosystem enhancement.

 In collaboration with Tsm'syen and Coast Salish First Nations and a team of scientists, we are documenting the historical ecology of cultural landscapes in so-called British Columbia.
 Inspired by non-invasive archaeological techniques, we use dendroecology, charcoal and soil analysis, innovative mapping techniques, and botanical inventories to better understand how people managed ecosystems in the past, and the legacies of those practices that continue to shape contemporary ecosystems.
-Our recent publication in Ecology and Society is available here.
+Our 2021 publication in Ecology and Society is available here.

 On a large scale, our research is showing that, like many Indigenous communities worldwide, Indigenous peoples in the Pacific Northwest increased the proclivity and productivity of desired plant foods near their homes.
 Not only does this challenge the long held notion the Indigenous peoples on the Coast did not actively manage plants, it is also contrary to the view that human actions typically cause large scale species-turnover with net loss.
 Our research has shown that forest gardens were managed by transplanting, gardening, burning, and pruning, thus providing ecosystem services for humans in the past.
 But on top of that, this research shows that forest gardens continue to provide ecosystem functions in the present.
 The increase in large-seeded fruits and animal pollinated/dispersed species reflect how these special places now provide important habitat for animals (like bear, deer, and moose) and pollinators seeking food.
 This also reflects what Elders have always known: that old villages are great places to hunt.

 We are currently working on documenting forest gardens across the Pacific Northwest and urging archaeologists and heritage and conservation managers to protect these important ecosystems.
 We are also working with lawyers and hereditary leadership to tie this important research to issues of food sovereignty and Rights and Title.